 Apply for school transport and travel assistance

-Travel assistance is provided for children from low income families at the beginning and end of the official school day from a defined pick up and setting down point, not necessarily the home address.
+Travel assistance is provided for children at the beginning and end of the official school day from a defined pick up and setting down point, not necessarily the home address.
 Journeys outside of the official school day remain the responsibility of the parents and carers.

 We will phone you and carry out a risk assessment to clarify any needs that should be taken into consideration.
 We will then tell you about the transport arrangements.